Deck Building Compendium

 Mana Curve

-The mana curve is the application of mana optimization theory (à la Paul Sligh) to deck construction.
+The mana curve is the result of the application of mana optimization theory (à la Paul Sligh) to deck construction.
 Basically, it is the idea that a deck should be constructed in a way that maximizes the probability that its player will utilize all of their available mana on any given turn.
 The term "curve" comes from the fact that a deck with an optimal mana curve should resemble a bell curve when you graph the converted mana costs of its cards.
+Having an optimized mana curve is most important to aggro decks; many control decks can all but disregard their mana curves.

 Legality